microsoft/ELL/INSTALL-Windows.md

 ### Visual Studio

 ELL requires a C++ compiler.
-On Windows, you can use *Visual Studio 2015 update 3 with C++ compiler* and *Visual Studio 2017 with C++ Desktop Development Workload*.
+On Windows, you can use *Visual Studio 2017 with C++ Desktop Development Workload*.
 A free version of Visual Studio 2017 is available at <https://www.visualstudio.com/vs/community/> (make sure to select *Desktop Development with C++* during installation).

 ### CMake 3.8

 ELL uses the [*CMake*](https://cmake.org/) build system, version 3.8 or newer.
-Download and install it from <https://cmake.org/download/>.
+A version of CMake that satisfies this requirement is already provided with Visual Studio 2017.
+You may also download and install it from <https://cmake.org/download/>.

 ### LLVM 3.9, SWIG 3.0.12, OpenBLAS 0.2.19.3, and Doxygen 1.8.13 via NuGet